 \subsection{Incompleteness Correction}

-While quantifying the spectroscopic coverage and the number of incomplete targets provides a robust way to evaluate our survey completeness, it is important to note that not all targets are equally likely to be satellites. \autoref{fig:target_sel} clearly demonstrates this statement by showing the distributions of satellites and targets in the the surface brightness--magnitude plane (left panel) and the $gr$ color--magnitude plane (right panel).
+While quantifying the spectroscopic coverage and the number of incomplete targets provides a robust way to evaluate our survey completeness, it is important to note that not all targets are equally likely to be satellites. \autoref{fig:target_sel} clearly demonstrates this statement by showing the distributions of satellites and targets in the surface brightness--magnitude (left panel) and $gr$ color--magnitude (right panel) planes.
 The boundaries of our primary targeting region are shown as purple dashed lines.

-As stated in \autoref{sec:target-selection}, all confirmed satellites are in the primary targeting region, where we find \nsats{} satellites among 5,419 redshifts.
+As stated in \autoref{sec:target-selection}, all confirmed satellites are in the primary targeting region, where we find \nsats{} satellites among 5419 redshifts.
 Outside of the primary targeting region, we find no satellites among 21,308 redshifts.
-If we assume that the rate of finding a satellite within (or outside of) the primary targeting region is constant, then its value would be $\sim$\,2\% (or $< 0.005$\% for objects outside).
+If we assume that the rate of finding a satellite within (or outside of) the primary targeting region is constant, then its value would be $\sim$2\% (or $< 0.005$\% for objects outside).

 Of course, the chance of finding a satellite should vary smoothly rather than behave like a step function in photometric space.
-We hence build a model to evaluate ``satellite rates,'' denoted by $\mathcal{R}_\mathrm{sat}$, and defined as the fraction of satellites among the targets with redshifts at a specific point in the 3-dimensional photometric space ($r_o$, \mueff, $(g-r)_o$).
-We describe the details of our model construction in \autoref{app:completeness-model}, and calculate the satellite rate $\mathcal{R}_\mathrm{sat}$ for each object for which we have not obtained a redshift.
+We hence build a model to evaluate ``satellite rates,'' denoted by $\mathcal{R}_\mathrm{sat}$ and defined as the fraction of satellites among the targets with redshifts at a specific point in the three-dimensional photometric space ($r_o$, \mueff, $(g-r)_o$).
+We describe the details of our model construction in \autoref{app:completeness-model} and calculate the satellite rate $\mathcal{R}_\mathrm{sat}$ for each object for which we have not obtained a redshift.
 These satellite rate values can then be used to correct for our incompleteness; the sum of $\mathcal{R}_\mathrm{sat}$ would be the expected number of unconfirmed satellites.